-When treating pelvic pain we focus on creating balance and harmony among the joints, muscles and nerves.
+When treating pelvic pain we focus on creating balance and harmony among the joints, muscles, and nerves.
 Whenever possible, we use non-pharmacologic and noninvasive interventions that expose patients to less risk than invasive measures or drug therapies.
 One of the most important of these treatment options is physical therapy.

 Pelvic Floor Dysfunction and Physical Therapy

 To effectively evaluate and treat pelvic floor dysfunction, our practice works with several prominent physical therapists in the community.
-These experts have advanced, specialized training that is essential to successfully resolving pelvic floor problems.
+These experts have advanced, specialized training that is essential to successfully resolve pelvic floor problems.

 Pelvic floor physical therapy plays a key role in calming and desensitizing the central nervous system, and as such, it is considered the gold standard treatment.
 Therapists evaluate and treat dysfunction of the pelvic floor muscles using a range of techniques and modalities: